zkoss/zk-mvvm-book/data_binding/form_binding.md

 ## Form Proxy Object

-Form binding automatically creates a middle object for you to store properties from a ViewModel's object you specified.
-The It can deeply support these types - **Collections**, **Map**, and **POJO** in a form concept, as a proxy object for developers to manipulate them when users edit data in the form field.
+Form binding automatically creates a middle object (`FormProxyObject`) for you to store properties from a ViewModel's object you specified.
+It can deeply support these types - **Collections**, **Map**, and **POJO** in a form concept, as a proxy object for developers to manipulate them when users edit data in the form field.
 Once the form is submitted, all the edited data will be synchronized to the original  object.

 Continuing with the above example, we define a **Collections** property in the user bean.